Generic Name: valacyclovir (val a SYE kloe veer)

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-Valacyclovir will not prevent the spread of genital herpes.
-Herpes infections are contagious and you can infect other people even while you are this medicine.
+Taking this medicine will not prevent you from passing genital herpes to other people.
+Herpes infections are contagious and you can infect other people even while you are taking with valacyclovir.

-Avoid sexual intercourse or use a latex condom to prevent spreading the virus to others.
+Avoid sexual intercourse or use a latex condom to help keep you from spreading the virus to others.
 Avoid letting infected areas come into contact with other people.
 Avoid touching an infected area and then touching your eyes.
-Wash your hands frequently to prevent passing the infection to others.
+Wash your hands frequently to prevent the spread of infection.

 Valacyclovir side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to valacyclovir: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to valacyclovir: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop taking valacyclovir and call your doctor right away if you have any of the following signs of a serious side effect that can harm red blood cells: